timescale/docs/api/alter_job.md

 the job completes, whether or not the job is successful, the parameter is automatically updated to the next computed start time.

+Note that, the optional parameters `initial_start` and `timezone` are not modifiable with `alter_job`.
+It is not currently possible to alter these parameters for an existing job.
+If you wish to do so, you must drop the existing job and register it again with the new values.
+It is also not possible to change the value of the `fixed_schedule` parameter.
+You must drop and recreate the job if you wish to alter this behavior.
+Also note that altering the `next_start` value is only effective for the next execution of the job in case of fixed schedules.
+On the next execution, it will automatically return to the schedule.

 ### Returns

 |Column|Type|Description|